NaVorro Bowman: 2011

 In 2011, Bowman became the starter at inside linebacker with the departure of Takeo Spikes in free agency.

 Bowman began the season recording a team-high seven tackles during the season-opening 33–17 victory over the Seattle Seahawks.
-In the next game against the Dallas Cowboys, he had a team-high 11 tackles and a pass deflection as the 49ers lost in overtime by a score of 27–24.
-The following week against the Cincinnati Bengals, Bowman recorded a team-high 13 tackles as the 49ers won on the road by a score of 13–8.
-During a Week 6 25–19 road victory over the Detroit Lions, Bowman recorded a team-high 14 tackles and a pass deflection.
+In the next game against the Dallas Cowboys, he had a team-high 11 tackles and a pass deflection during the 27–24 overtime loss.
+The following week against the Cincinnati Bengals, Bowman recorded a team-high 13 tackles in the 13–8 road victory.

+During Week 6 against the Detroit Lions, Bowman recorded a team-high 14 tackles and a pass deflection in the 25–19 road victory.
 Following a Week 7 bye, the 49ers faced the Cleveland Browns.
-In that game, Bowman had a team-high 12 tackles and a pass deflection as the 49ers won by a score of 20–10.
-Two weeks later against the New York Giants, he recorded a team-high 15 tackles as the 49ers won by a score of 27–20.
-During a Week 12 16–6 road loss to the Baltimore Ravens on Thanksgiving, Bowman had a team-high nine tackles.
+Bowman finished the 20–10 victory with a team-high 12 tackles and a pass deflection.
+Two weeks later against the New York Giants, he had a team-high 15 tackles as the 49ers won by a score of 27–20.
+During a Week 12 16–6 road loss to the Baltimore Ravens on Thanksgiving, Bowman recorded a team-high nine tackles.

-During a narrow Week 16 19–17 road victory over the Seahawks, he recorded a team-high 12 tackles, a pass deflection, and his first NFL sack.
-In the regular-season finale against the St. Louis Rams, Bowman recorded a team-high 10 tackles, a pass deflection, and a sack in the 34–27 road victory.
+During a narrow Week 16 19–17 road victory over the Seahawks, Bowman recorded a team-high 12 tackles, a pass deflection, and his first NFL sack.
+In the regular-season finale against the St. Louis Rams, Bowman had a team-high 10 tackles, a pass deflection, and a sack during the 34–27 road victory.

 Starting in all 16 games and playing alongside All-Pro linebacker Patrick Willis, Bowman made huge strides and finished his second professional season with 143 tackles, two sacks, eight pass deflections, and three fumble recoveries.
 Bowman also led the 49ers in tackles and his 111 solo tackles ranked second in the NFL.
 With the emergence in his play, Bowman helped a top-ranked 49ers defense set an NFL single-season record of not allowing a rushing touchdown for 14 games.
 The previous record was held by the 1920 Decatur Staleys, who did not allow a rushing touchdown in a 13-game season.

-The 49ers finished the 2011 season atop the NFC West with a 13–3 record and earned a first-round bye in the playoffs as the #2-seed.
-In the Divisional Round against the New Orleans Saints, Bowman recorded 11 tackles as the 49ers won by a score of 36–32.
-During the NFC Championship Game against the Giants, he recorded 14 tackles and 0.5 sacks as the 49ers lost in overtime by a score of 20–17.
+The 49ers finished atop the NFC West with a 13–3 record and earned a first-round bye in the playoffs as the #2-seed.
+In the Divisional Round against the New Orleans Saints, Bowman had 11 tackles during the 36–32 victory.
+During the NFC Championship Game against the Giants, he recorded 14 tackles and 0.5 sacks in the 20–17 overtime loss.
 Although Bowman was not voted to the Pro Bowl for his stellar season, he was named to the First-team All-Pro by the Associated Press.
-Bowman was also voted No. 85 on NFL Network's Top 100 Players of 2012, which recognizes performance from the previous season.
+Bowman was also voted 85th by his fellow players on NFL Network's Top 100 Players of 2012.